-Project Name Development of Permanent Supportive
+1 Project Name Development of Permanent Supportive

 Target Area County wide

-l· Goals Supported HOME-ARP
+Goals Supported HOME-ARP

-- Needs Addressed Affordable Housing
+Needs Addressed Affordable Housing

-- Funding HOME-ARP: \$5,017,163
+Funding HOME-ARP: \$4,264,972

-collaboration with Affordable Housing approved the 2020 Supportive Housin available funding and project-based ve selection of development projects Housing.
-The NOFA is a comprehens request, project feasibility/viability, The Urban County will use the funds to develop Permanent Supportive Housing in collaboration with Affordable Housing Developers.
+Description The Urban County will use the funds to develop Permanent Supportive Housing in collaboration with Affordable Housing Developers.
 On December 17, 2019, the Board approved the 2020 Supportive Housing Notice of Funding Availability (NOFA) to make available funding and project-based vouchers.
 The NOFA is an application process for selection of development projects with units targeting Permanent Supportive Housing.
-The NOFA is a comprehensive application process to review the funding request, project feasibility/viability, developer experience etc. Developments recommended for funding are ultimately placed on a public Board of Supervisor's Agenda.
+The NOFA is a comprehensive application process to review the funding request, project feasibility/viability, developer experience etc.

-Target Date 09/30/2030
+Target Date 9/30/2030

-Estimate the number and type of families Approximately 34 units will be acquired or rehabilitated.
+Estimate the number and type of families that will benefit Approximately 34 units will be developed Approximately 34 units will be developed

-that will benefit

-Ī Location County wide
+Location Countywide